 The Spine of the Cricket Bat

-To understand the duckbill design better, it's essential to first comprehend the spine of the cricket bat.
+To understand the duckbill design better, it's essential first to comprehend the spine of the cricket bat.

 The spine is the raised ridge running down the back of the bat, which plays a crucial role in determining the bat's weight, balance, and power, but making sure they fit within the MCC rules and guidelines on bat dimensions - my personal favourite spine height is 63mm, which is lower than the MCC guidelines.